lschon/MPhysProject/Millenium_Data/READMEmill.md

+NOTE: THE PARTICLES DATAFILE ParticleData_Point1Percent.txt IS TOO LARGE TO UPLOAD HERE.
+CONTACT FOR ACCESS.

 This contains the raw data for the dark matter particles and halos from the Millennium Simulation.
 Note Millenium_Data is missing an "n", but this is hard-coded so I left it.

 The original README is as follows: